The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Queen Margrethe Of Denmark (F. & S. II.344) is estimated to be worth between £21,000 and £30,000.
-This signed screenprint, created in 1985, has shown consistent value growth, with an average annual growth rate of 14%.
-This work has an impressive auction history, having been sold 4 times at auction since its initial sale in March 2006.
+The value of Andy Warhol's Queen Margrethe Of Denmark (F. & S. II.344) (signed) is estimated to be worth between £20,000 and £30,000.
+This screenprint, created in 1985, has shown consistent value growth, with an average annual growth rate of 11%.
+This is a rare artwork with an auction history of four total sales since its entry to the market in March 2006.
 The edition size of this artwork is limited to 40.

 Meaning & Analysis